mehko/raqeem-blog/src/content/posts/2022-07-27-tokenization-iov-internet-of-value-in-global-halal-economy.md

 description: What is Internet of Value and what is the benefits in global Halal economy.
 featuredImage: /assets/introducing-digital-collectibles-to-showcase-nfts-on-instagram_header-1.jpg
 ---
-We will talk about the Internet of Value, specifically how a token can become valuable or how to create a token and what the different types of tokens that exist on blockchain technologies.
+Let's talk about the Internet of Value, specifically how a token can become valuable or how to create a token and what the different types of tokens that exist on blockchain technologies.

 ## Evolutions of web